po-studio/awestruck/README.md

 ## Vision
-My original goal for Awestruck was to further open source music development and composition with SuperCollider.
+My original goal for Awestruck was to promote open source music development and composition with SuperCollider.
 My thought was that if compositions could be synthesized and manipulated in realtime by separate collaborators/clients, that this might open up new possibilities for music and further the case for algorithmic composition.
 With recent developments such as AutoGPT, I think the possibilities are endless.

 ### Next steps
 * Fix the broken prototype – WebRTC is not connecting as it previously was.
 Likely version related since I am dusting this off several years later